dlwicksell/nodem/README.md

 ## Summary and Info ##

-Nodem is an open source addon module that integrates [Node.js][] with the [YottaDB][] and [GT.M][] implementations of Mumps, providing in-process access to their database systems and some language features, as well as networked access to their core database functionality.
+Nodem is an open source addon module that integrates [Node.js][] with the [YottaDB][] and [GT.M][] implementations of M, providing in-process access to their database systems and some language features, as well as networked access to their core database functionality.
 Nodem provides access to the basic global database handling operations, as well as providing the ability to invoke M language functions and procedures.
 It also supports full local symbol table management and manipulation.
 Although designed for use with YottaDB and GT.M, Nodem aims to be API-compatible (while in `strict` mode) with the Node.js database driver for [Caché][].